anamecia/mod-5-project-front-end/README.md

 ### Prerequisites

-You will need to run the back end of this project which can be found [here](https://github.com/anamecia/mod-5-project-back-end)
+You will first need to run the back end of this project, on http://localhost:3000, which can be found [here](https://github.com/anamecia/mod-5-project-back-end)

 ## Registration